 WATCH: In Good Company: Supporting Women in Technology Careers (source: Work Day)

 At the Minnesota State IT Center of Excellence, we are proponents of developing experiential learning for young women and minorities at the K12 level with aspirations in computing in partnership with industry leaders like NCWIT.
-And through our FUSION program, local businesses can engage with I.T. college students through experiential learning opportunities such as residencies, and more.
 It is important to the growth of Minnesota’s tech sector to support initiatives that drive women and minority engagement in computing related learning and career opportunities.